ConnorStroomberg/docker-molgenis/README.md

 inside proxy folder: `docker build -t molgenis/nginx:1.0.0 . `

-* Start a nginx to proxy red and blue based on the host name, include volume to certs connect proxy to both networks expose 80 ( for http )and 443 for https (replace path with your own path)
+* Start a nginx to proxy red and blue based on the host name.
+* Include volume to certificate and server-config folders on the host machine
+* expose 80 ( for http )and 443 for https (replace path with your own path)

-`docker run --name proxy -v /Users/connorstroomberg/Code/docker-molgenis/proxy/sites-enabled:/etc/nginx/sites-enabled:ro -v /Users/connorstroomberg/Code/docker-molgenis/proxy/certs:/etc/nginx/ssl -p 80:80 -p 443:443 -d molgenis/nginx:1.0.0`
+`docker run --name proxy -v $MOLGENIS_DOCKER_HOME/sites-enabled:/etc/nginx/sites-enabled:ro -v $MOLGENIS_DOCKER_HOME/certs:/etc/nginx/ssl -p 80:80 -p 443:443 -d molgenis/nginx:1.0.0`

 * Add the proxy to both networks ( red and blue ) so the proxy can see both molgenis instances